pan00033/expense-tracker/README.md

 # Expense Tracker

-Utilized the React library, importing and exporting components, props, HTML5, CSS3 and more to achieve a fully functioning "Expense Tracker".
+Utilized the React library, importing and exporting components, props, JavaScript, HTML5, CSS3 and more to achieve a fully functioning "Expense Tracker".

 # Tech Stack

+* ReactJS
-* React
+* JavaScript
 * JSX
 * HTML5&CSS3